Tuba Music

 Music available fromCimarron Music Press

-FOUR MINIATURES for trombone & tuba (or bass trombone) by Howard J. Buss is a vibrant sonatina in four movements: Aggressive, Contemplative, Buoyant, and Energetic.
+FOUR MINIATURES for trombone and tuba (or bass trombone) is a vibrant sonatina in four movements: Aggressive, Contemplative, Buoyant, and Energetic.
 (9’20”)

 Grade V. Score sample: Excerpts.pdf